 So, naturally, we try to shun ‘food’ thoughts from our minds.
 We say no to dinner with a friend because she just doesn’t eat clean enough.
 We choose the ‘right’ food bar for lunch.
 We go about our business being a good person.

 But it’s hard to be this regimented.
 Because it’s stressful to have to eat what’s right – on paper – and ignore the call of our bodies wants.
-And stress, as we know full well, is plain harmful to our health.
+And that kind of stress, as we know full well, is plain harmful to our health.

 So what is a healthy way to think about food and our bodies?